kumahq/kuma-website/app/_src/policies/meshmetric.md

 #### Running multiple prometheus instances

-If you need to run multiple instances of Prometheus and want to target different set of DPPs you can do this by using Client ID setting on both `MeshMetric` (`clientId`) and [Prometheus configuration](https://github.com/prometheus/prometheus/pull/13278/files#diff-17f1012e0c2fbd9bcd8dff3c23b18ff4b6676eef3beca6f8a3e72e6a36633334R2233) (`client_id`).
+If you need to run multiple instances of Prometheus and want to target different set of Data Plane Proxies you can do this by using Client ID setting on both `MeshMetric` (`clientId`) and [Prometheus configuration](https://github.com/prometheus/prometheus/pull/13278/files#diff-17f1012e0c2fbd9bcd8dff3c23b18ff4b6676eef3beca6f8a3e72e6a36633334R2233) (`client_id`).

 {% warning %}
 To use `clientId` setting you need to be running at least Prometheus `2.49.0`.